Taner Öner

 Taner Öner (born March 4, 1971) is a Turkish football manager.
 Currently, he serves as the manager of the Istanbul-based Ataşehir Belediyespor in the Turkish Women's First Football League.

 Taner Öner was born in Erzincan, Turkey on March 4, 1971.

-His team Ataşehir Belediyespor finished the 2016–17 Turkish Women's First League season after the play-offs at third place.
-In the 2017–18 season, he enjoyed league championship with his team.
+His team, Ataşehir Belediyespor, finished the 2016–17 Turkish Women's First League season after the play-offs in third place.
+In the 2017–18 season, he enjoyed the league championship with his team.